archivesunleashed/aut/README.md

 The Archives Unleashed Toolkit is an open-source platform for analyzing web archives built on [Apache Spark](http://spark.apache.org/), which provides powerful tools for analytics and data processing.
 The Toolkit is part of the [Archives Unleashed Project](http://archivesunleashed.org/).

+Learn more about the Toolkit and how to use it by visiting our [comprehensive documentation](https://aut.docs.archivesunleashed.org/).

 The following two articles provide an overview of the project:

 + Nick Ruest, Jimmy Lin, Ian Milligan, and Samantha Fritz.
 [The Archives Unleashed Project: Technology, Process, and Community to Improve Scholarly Access to Web Archives](https://yorkspace.library.yorku.ca/xmlui/handle/10315/37506).
 Proceedings of the 2020 IEEE/ACM Joint Conference on Digital Libraries (JCDL 2020), Wuhan, China.
 + Jimmy Lin, Ian Milligan, Jeremy Wiebe, and Alice Zhou.
-[Warcbase: Scalable Analytics Infrastructure for Exploring Web Archives](https://dl.acm.org/authorize.cfm?key=N46731). _ACM Journal on Computing and Cul  tural Heritage_, 10(4), Article 22, 2017.
+[Warcbase: Scalable Analytics Infrastructure for Exploring Web Archives](https://dl.acm.org/authorize.cfm?key=N46731). _ACM Journal on Computing and Cultural Heritage_, 10(4), Article 22, 2017.

 ## Dependencies